sokil/php-vast/README.md

 }
 ```

-Now we need to override default element builder and create own `MediaFile` factory method:
+Now we need to override the default element builder and create our own `MediaFile` factory method:

 ```php
 <?php